siddhi492/HotelBookingSystem/README.md

 # 🏨 Hotel Booking System
-A full-stack hotel booking management web application built using Spring Boot, MySQL, and JSP/Servlets.
+A hotel booking management application built using Spring Boot and MySQL.
 This project allows users to manage hotel bookings, view available rooms, and perform CRUD operations on guests and bookings.

 # 🚀 Features

-🔐 User login and registration

-🏨 Book, view, update, or cancel hotel rooms
+🏨 Book and view hotel rooms

-📋 Admin panel to manage bookings and guests

 📊 Real-time room availability tracking

-✅ JSP-based frontend with Bootstrap styling

 🗃️ Data stored in MySQL